hislordshipprof/studyFetchAI/README.md

 ## Contributing

 This is a technical assessment project for StudyFetch.
-For any questions, contact marelle@studyfetch.com.
+For any questions, contact me at beagyekum21@gmail.com

 ## License